-We’re now building out support for Russ and the sales team with our latest hire, Jim Dougherty.
+We’re continuing to build out our sales team with our latest hire, Jim Dougherty.
 Jim joins Bodhala as the Vice President of Sales and Partnerships, and brings a pedigree of technology, SaaS, and legal sales experience that is simply outstanding and unlike anything I’ve seen before.

 Being the curious guy I am, I spoke with Jim to find out more about his career path, what led him to Bodhala, and his professional and personal passions.
 What follows is a glimpse of our conversation:

 Raj: What interested you in working at Bodhala?